Pilates in Liverpool Street

-If you are planning on joining classes for Pilates near Liverpool Street, London Osteopathy is the right place to begin.
+If you are planning on joining classes for Pilates near Liverpool Street, London Osteopathy and Pilates is the right place for you.

-- Joseph Pilates was a ‘self-defence trainer’ at the Scotland Yard and developed the practice during the time of World War I. He used to train his fellow inmates at the police training school using minimal equipment.
+- Joseph Pilates was a ‘self-defence trainer’ at the Scotland Yard and developed the practice during World War I. He used to train his colleagues at the police training school using minimal equipment.

-- As times evolved, Pilates engaged other methods of physical fitness, hence developing a new form curing people of their injuries.
+- As time moved on, Pilates engaged other methods of physical fitness, hence developing a new form curing people of their injuries.
 Joseph Pilates introduced various “apparatus” offering people the ability to strengthen their body and mind.

 - The method of “Contrology” was designed to help grow the process of stretching and strengthening the core stamina of the human body.
 The process also helps in achieving perfect body alignment.